egn12/BC_Childrens_Work/README.md

 # BC Children's Work
-Work I did as a Graduate Research Assistant for the BC Children's Hospital Foundation Analytics Team.
+Work I'm doing as a Graduate Research Assistant for the BC Children's Hospital Foundation Analytics Team.
 The jupyter notebooks are organized as follows:

 **1. Cleaning and Geocoding**
   - Cleaning & Aggregating data from different databases at the postal code level